loganrooks/synthetic_test_data/memory-bank/globalContext.md

 - **synth_data_gen -> generators -> (epub, markdown, pdf)**: Specific file type generators.
 - **synth_data_gen -> common.utils**: Utility functions.
 - **synth_data_gen -> config_loader**: Configuration loading.
+### Anti-Pattern: Methods Defined Outside Class Due to Indentation - 2025-05-16 13:36:00
+- **Description**: A block of methods intended to be part of a class were defined at global scope because their `def` statements (or the `def` statements of preceding methods that broke the class block) were at indentation level 0.
+- **Symptoms**: `AttributeError` when trying to access these methods from class instances.
+Code may appear visually correct if only individual method indentation is checked, without considering the overall class structure.
+- **File(s) Affected**: [`synth_data_gen/generators/pdf.py`](synth_data_gen/generators/pdf.py:1) (methods from original line 939 to end of file).
+- **Resolution**: Re-indent the entire block of affected method definitions to be within the class scope.
+- **Prevention**: Careful review of indentation for entire class blocks, especially after large automated changes or refactoring.
+Linters with strict scope checking can help.
 - **tests -> pytest, pytest-mock**: Testing framework and mocking utilities.
 - **External**: `ebooklib` (for EPUB), `reportlab` (for PDF - implied by PdfGenerator).
 # Product Context